Joint Spectral Clustering in Multilayer Degree-Corrected Stochastic Blockmodels: Introduction

 The rest of this paper is structured as follows.
-In \cref{sec:relatedwork} we consider closely related work, and in \cref{sec:notation} we set notation.
-We present our model and identifiability in \cref{s:model}, and we present our algorithm in \cref{s:method}.
+In the rest of this section we consider closely related work and set notation.
+We present our model, identifiability, and algorithm in \cref{s:model}.
 The main results are presented in \cref{sec:mainresults}, and our simulations and real data analysis are presented in \cref{sec:sims} and \cref{sec:realdata} respectively.
-We finish in \cref{S:discussion} with a discussion, and we prove our main results in \cref{sec:proofingredients}.
-The full proofs of all of our results are in the appendices.
+We finish in \cref{S:discussion} with a discussion.
+The full proofs of all of our results are in the supplementary material.